percona/portal-doc/docs/advisors/checks/postgresql-extension-check.md

 ## Resolution

-Upgrading an extension is straightforward.
+Upgrading extensions is straightforward.
 A simple query is executed from within the database containing the extension.

  ALTER EXTENSION extension_name UPDATE TO ‘version’;